corbtastik/yummo/_posts/2022-10-01-custom-css.md

     <div class="flex-item">5</div>
 </div>

-A flexbox with no wrapping, justify-content=flex-start and 1 row with 20 items.
+* A flexbox with no wrapping, justify-content=flex-start and lots of squished items.

 <div class="flex-row justify-start">
     <div class="flex-item">1</div>